James H. Ammons

-James H. Ammons is an American educator and political scientist who has served as president and/or chancellor of three historically black colleges and universities (HBCUs): North Carolina Central University (NCCU) (president, 2001 - 2007); Florida A&M University (FAMU) (president, 2007–2012); and Southern University at New Orleans (chancellor, 2021–present).
+James H. Ammons is an American educator and political scientist who has served as president and/or chancellor of three historically black colleges and universities (HBCUs): North Carolina Central University (NCCU) (president, 2001 - 2007); Florida A&M University (FAMU) (president, 2007–2012); and Southern University at New Orleans (chancellor, 2021–2025).
 A Florida native, he has received distinguished alumni awards from FAMU and Florida State University, where he received his doctorate degree in political science, and an honorary doctorate degree from Wilberforce University.

 Early life and education

 Ammons was born on December 23, 1952, in Winter Haven, Florida.
 He is the only son of James H. Ammons Sr, and Agnes W. Ammons (1921–2006), a care nurse and seamstress.
 He has a sister, Patricia A. Salary.
 His parents divorced when he was young.
 He lived with his mother and sister in the predominantly black Florence Villa neighborhood of Winter Haven.
 Up until his senior year of high school, he attended segregated schools.
 He graduated from Winter Haven High School in 1970.

 For college, he attended Florida A&M University (FAMU) on the Thirteen College Curriculum Program, and graduated cum laude with a B.S. degree in Political Science in 1974.
 At FAMU, he was an Alpha Kappa Mu Scholar.
 For graduate school, he attended Florida State University, where received his M.S. in Public Administration in 1975, and Ph.D. in government in 1977.
 At Florida State, he received a Minority Graduate Fellowship from the American Political Science Association.
 In 2008, he completed Kellogg School of Management's corporate governance training as part of the business school's executive management program.